xuyiqing/panelview_stata/README.md

 **Update in v.0.1.1:**

-​	Add option `leavegap` to keep the time gap as an white bar if time is not evenly distributed (possibly due to missing data).
+1. Add option `leavegap` to keep the time gap as an white bar if time is not evenly distributed (possibly due to missing data).
+1. Add option `ignoreY` to show treatment status of the first variable in the varlist instead of the second (e.g., D in formula is D X, instead of X).
+It needs to be combined with `type(treat)`.
+If there is only one variable in the varlist, the option is turned on by default.

 Please report bugs to  hongyumou5@gmail.com or yiqingxu@stanford.edu.